robotics-rickroll/spike-python/pybricks/README.md

 - Click the Pybricks Runner button in the top right, or use the command palette (`Cmd+Shift+P` or `Ctrl+Shift+P`) and search for `Pybricks: Run`.
 - Follow prompts to select your hub and deploy code

-## 6. How to Run the Current Python File with Pybricks Runner (AnandSingh)
+## 6. How to Run the Current Python File with Pybricks Runner

 1. Open the `.py` file you want to run in VS Code (for example, `robot.py`).
 2. Make sure your LEGO hub is powered on and connected via USB or Bluetooth.